Kisky3/slider/README.md

-# slider-template
+# Slider
-🌟 some useful slider templates for team managerment.
+🌟 record of my sliders.

 ## New Team KickOff Slider
 A KickOff Slider for new team.